 To prevent ‘spamming’, the team will use their discretion when approving new members.

-Through the group, Pseudomyxoma Survivor may inform you of services and activities that you may find useful, both those offered by Pseudomyxoma Survivor and by others.
+Through the communities, Pseudomyxoma Survivor may inform you of services and activities that you may find useful, both those offered by Pseudomyxoma Survivor and by others.

 The views and opinions expressed on this group are those of the authors and do not necessarily reflect the views and opinions of Pseudomyxoma Survivor.
 Advice received via the group is for general guidance purposes only.
 No steps should be taken relying only on it.
 Appropriate professional advice should be sought before any course of action is pursued.
 If you have an urgent medical enquiry we recommend that you contact your GP, call 111 or in the event of an emergency call 999 or attend A&E (or the appropriate services in your country).